mwalzer/ptalk/README.md

 ![](https://github.com/bigbio/ptalk/raw/master/docs/workflow.png)

+---
+**NOTE**

-Note: Please if you update the pipeline logic or want to change the pipeline logic use the document (https://github.com/bigbio/ptalk/blob/master/docs/workflow.pptx).
+Please if you update the pipeline logic or want to change the pipeline logic use the document (https://github.com/bigbio/ptalk/blob/master/docs/workflow.pptx).

+---